-In 2012, the International Tuberous Sclerosis Complex Consensus Conference reviewed prevalence and specificity of TSC-associated clinical manifestations and updated the TSC diagnostic criteria from 1998.
-Peer-reviewed publications from the 2012 Consensus Conference are available here.
-Clinical features of TSC continue to be a principal means of diagnosis but include additional clarification and simplification.
-In addition, TSC may now be diagnosed via genetic testing.
+In 2021, the International Tuberous Sclerosis Complex Consensus Group reviewed prevalence and specificity of TSC-associated clinical manifestations and updated the TSC criteria for diagnosis, surveillance and management published in 2013.
+The 2021 peer-reviewed publication from 2021 and those resulting from the 2012 Consensus Conference are available here.
+Clinical features of TSC and genetic testing provide two ways of obtaining a diagnosis of TSC.
 View a list of commercial labs in the United States offering TSC genetic testing.

 An Overview of TSC for Healthcare Professionals

 Free CME Offered by the the PeerView Institute for Medical Education, “Applying Evidence to Practice–Updated Consensus Recommendations for the Diagnosis, Surveillance, and Management of Tuberous Sclerosis Complex,” is available until April 13, 2022.

 The clinical and genetics diagnostic criteria of 2021 are summarized in the table below.